Will My Insurance Cover My Weight Loss Surgery?

 To learn more about bariatric surgery, contact IBI Healthcare Institute today and set up a consultation.
 Let us share details about the weight loss procedure options that may be best for you.

-During your consultation, our dedicated staff will discuss the cost of your surgery and share the flexible financing options we offer.
+Our dedicated staff will discuss the surgery cost and flexible financing options during your consultation.
 You can also attend our online bariatric seminar to learn more about bariatric surgery and the non-surgical alternatives available.